Reconstructs metabolic pathways and estimates pathway completeness for a given set of contigs.

 Running metabolism estimation on a single contigs database

 --metagenome-mode.
-In metagenome mode, KOfam hits in the contigs-db are analyzed as though they belong to one collective genome, despite the fact that the sequences represent multiple different populations.
+In metagenome mode, estimation is run on each contig individually - that is, only KOfam hits within the same contig are allowed to contribute to the completeness score of a given KEGG module.
 Alternatively, if you have binned your metagenome sequences into separate populations and would like metabolism estimation to be run separately on each bin, you can provide a profile-db and a collection.

 Estimation for a single genome